yurikayel/lilyonrockets/README.md

 Lily On Rockets 👩‍🚀🔛🚀

 LilyOnRockets is a pseudo-code format that uses Python-like indentation, camelCase syntax, and emojis as keywords.
 Keywords still work as expected though.
 Scopes{} are optional and not used by default.

 It is influenced by Kotlin, JavaScript, TypeScript, Dart, Java, Python and Rust and intends to be used to convert pseudo-code to viable code on these languages.
+The idea is you prototype your solution using Lily and then transpile (using GPT4 for example) lily code to your desired output.

-This file also serves as formatting/indentation style reference.
+This file also serves as formatting/indentation style reference for humans and AI.

 Features
 - 🎭 Define traits and replaces 'implements' keyword